nickleong20/SewageSpillAnalysis/README.md

 2. Open the R Shiny application file (`app.R`) in RStudio or your preferred R environment.
 3. Run the application to explore sewage spill data interactively.

+**Updating the Dataset:**
+To update the dataset used by the Sewage Spill Analysis App:

+1. Navigate to the `data` folder in the repository.
+2. Update the file `UPDATED_sewage_spill_locations(Sheet1).csv` with the latest sewage spill data.
+3. Save the updated file in the same location with the same filename to ensure the application uses the new data.

 **Contributing:**
 Contributions, bug reports, and feature requests are welcome!
 Please feel free to submit issues or pull requests to improve the functionality and usability of the application.